rezmazloom/GFinder/README.md

 # GFinder

-This is the implementation of paper "".
+This is the implementation of paper "Liu, Lihui, Boxin Du, and Hanghang Tong.
+"G-Finder: Approximate Attributed Subgraph Matching."
+2019 IEEE International Conference on Big Data (Big Data).
+IEEE, 2019.".

 This Project (G-Looker) is implemented on visual studio C++ 2015, windows 10 64 bits.
 The source code is stored in directory "./FastDynamic-edge-type-list-hash"